zhenduowen/zhenduowen.github.io/_posts/2025-06-19-double-markovity.md

 > See Exercise  16.25 in
 >
-> Imre Csiszar and J´ anos K¨orner, Information theory: Coding theorems for discrete memoryless systems, Cambridge University Press, 1 2011.
+> Imre Csiszar and Janos Korner, Information theory: Coding theorems for discrete memoryless systems, Cambridge University Press, 1 2011.
 >
 >Also, Lemma 6 and Remark 19 in
 >